Skip Navigation

 1. Water utility or water sector used here generally encompasses the drinking water, wastewater, and stormwater sectors collectively.

 2. A periodic fluctuation in sea surface temperature and air pressure across the equatorial Pacific Ocean, occurring every 2 to 7 years.
-(Developed from National Oceanic and Atmospheric Administration)
+(Developed from National Oceanic and Atmospheric Administration(Opens another site in new window))

 3. The ongoing movement of land in response to ice sheet loading and unloading.
-(Developed from National Oceanic and Atmospheric Administration)
+(Developed from National Oceanic and Atmospheric Administration(Opens another site in new window))

 4. Land reclamation as an adaptation approach to sea level rise is often employed in island nations that have nowhere to "retreat" to or in dense urban coastal cities where the reclaimed land can not only help protect from rising seas but also alleviate crowded conditions.
 Reclaimed land provides development opportunities, which creates a financial incentive for taking on such a costly, large-scale project.